RayDeeUx/TowerSecretEnding/README.md

 - [\[:)\]](https://gdbrowser.com/u/7466002) <c-fcb5ff>hiim</c><c-00c8ff>jasmine</c><c-fcb5ff>00</c>: Level string size detection + cross-platform Geode bindings support
 - [\[:)\]](https://gdbrowser.com/u/7696536) <c-7d7dff>Prev</c><c-ffa040>ter</c>: Cross-platform Geode bindings support
 - [\[:)\]](https://gdbrowser.com/u/18226543) Capeling: Putting up with an "RTFM"-worthy question
+## Notes
+- Since this mod relies on RobTop's official servers, you should not be using this on a private Geometry Dash server.
+- While this mod *can* be interpreted as a fangame mod, this mod intentionally relies on your save data from vanilla GD and RobTop's servers.
+Any moons/orbs/coins you earn from completing <cy>The Secret Ending</c> are completely intentional, since this mod uses levels uploaded to RobTop's servers.
+- If you see "Load Failed!" when entering a level, that means you'll need to restart the game (hopefully with a stable Internet connection by then).

 This [Geode mod](https://geode-sdk.org) is *source-available* indefinitely.
 Changes or forks to the source code are highly inadvisable unless under extreme circumstances.